 Fortitude - Located in Washington DC on the campus of Howard University

-The Petersburg Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated was chartered in Ettrick, Virginia, on April 5, 1941, as the Beta Gamma Sigma Chapter.
+The Petersburg Alumnae Chapter of Delta Sigma Theta Sorority, Inc. was chartered in Ettrick, Virginia, on April 5, 1941, as the Beta Gamma Sigma Chapter.
 The name was changed to Petersburg Alumnae Chapter following a decision of the Twenty-Fourth National Convention of Delta Sigma Theta Sorority, Incorporated, in 1956, on the renaming of graduate chapters.

 Soror Hermione Carter, a Norfolk native, residing at Virginia State University (then Virginia State College for Negroes), is considered the initiator of the Chapter.
 She is thusly recognized becauseof her untiring, yet highly successful, efforts in 1940, directed at organizing the area's first alumnae chapter.